-The Council has no material interests in companies and other entities that have the nature of subsidiaries, associates and jointly controlled entities and has no requirement to prepare group accounts.
-However, in August 2015 the Council established a mutual for the Building Control Service in which it owns 20% of the share equity with the balance being owned by the employees of the mutual.
+Apart from the Building Control Service and EBC Investments Ltd the Council has no material interests in companies and other entities that have the nature of subsidiaries, associates and jointly controlled entities and has no requirement to prepare group accounts.

+In August 2015 the Council established a mutual for the Building Control Service in which it owns 20% of the share equity with the balance being owned by the employees of the mutual.